mmaquer2/shopping-cart-app/README.md

 ## Example template of an online store display DOM functionality

-    - see live sample at : nosy-structure.surge.sh
+    - see live sample at : sampleshopapp.surge.sh